stat6250-w18/course-questions-wiki/week-03/README.md

 - Question (ljiang11−stat6250): Will there be any message in log window?
 - *Question* (jcanfield3-stat6250): Can you tell if a continuous "DATA step running" is due to a run missing or long compiling time, without looking at the code?
 - Question (lceballos-stat6250): Why is the run statement necessary?
+- *Answer* (sbagdi-stat6250): In order to prevent unexpected results, its a good practice to use run statement at the end of the program.
 - Question (ldeng11−stat6250): What happen if you see the window display the message "DATA step running" for a long time?
 - *Question* (akrishnamurthy-stat6250): Since SAS always executes a current step when it encounters the next PROC or DATA statement, why should a RUN statement be explicitly specified?
 - *Answer* (akrishnamurthy-stat6250): Although RUN statements are not mandatory and are not considered as error,omitting RUN statements can sometimes produce unexpected results.
 Especially if the last step in program is not followed by RUN, the program will compile successfully but the last step will not be executed.